 Joe Fairless: We’re gonna do a lightning round.
 Are you ready for the Best Ever Lightning Round?

-Joe Fairless: Alright, let's do it.
+Joe Fairless: Alright.
 First, a quick word from our Best Ever partners.

-Joe Fairless: Okay.
-Best ever deal you’ve done that we haven't talked about?
+Joe Fairless: What’s the best ever deal you’ve done that we have not talked about already?

-Joe Fairless: In one year.
-I was waiting for the mic to drop, and there it was.
-What’s a mistake you’ve made on a transaction?
+Joe Fairless: What’s a mistake you’ve made on a transaction?

 Joe Fairless: Best ever way you like to give back?

-Joe Fairless: And how can the Best Ever listeners get in touch with you?
+Joe Fairless: And how can the Best Ever listeners learn more about what you’ve got going on and get in touch with you?